kuoruan/rollup-plugin-share-manifest/README.md

 #### Options

-- `key?: string` - Custom key to identify this manifest
+- `key?: string` - Custom key to identify this manifest, by default, the key is a auto-incrementing number starting from `0`.
 - `withoutCode?: boolean` - Exclude chunk code from the manifest (default: `false`)

 ```javascript